 While the MCAAP charts the course toward zero emissions at Port of Seattle, many decision points remain intentionally open-ended regarding the Port's actions and priorities.
-Engagement with near-port communities impacted by maritime emissions, maritime industries, government agencies, Tribal nations, and others will be critical to identify, develop, prioritize and implement projects that can improve air quality, protect communities on an ongoing basis to identify community-based projects and investment priorities and to helping lead an equitable transition to a carbon-free port.
+Engagement with near-port communities impacted by maritime emissions, maritime industries, government agencies, Tribal nations, and others will be critical to identify, develop, prioritize and implement projects that can improve air quality, protect community health, and stop climate change.
+The Port is committed to working with near-port communities on an ongoing basis to identify community-based projects and investment priorities and to helping lead an equitable transition to a carbon-free port.
 This commitment is stated in the "cross-sector" strategies on page 65 (PDF reader page 90) and elsewhere throughout the MCAAP (see table 4).